top of page

 If you’ve received Social Security for at least four months before age 65, you’ll automatically get Medicare Part A and Part B when you turn 65.
 You’ll have the option to delay Part B if you have other qualifying health coverage.

-And, If you’ve applied for Social Security, but you haven’t gotten benefits for that long, you’ll automatically be enrolled in Medicare Part A when you become eligible for Medicare.
+And, if you’ve applied for Social Security, but you haven’t gotten benefits for that long, you’ll automatically be enrolled in Medicare Part A when you become eligible for Medicare.
 You’ll have to apply for Part B.

 IF YOU ARE NOT RECEIVING SOCIAL SECURITY BENEFITS YET